-Your normal retirement pension from the pension plan is subject to a maximum benefit of \$1,715 for each year of allowable service, to a maximum of 35 years.

-Your pension is further limited through the application of a cap on compensation as defined in the glossary.
+Your normal retirement pension from the pension plan is subject to a maximum benefit of \$1,715 for each year of allowable service.
+This pension is further limited through the application of a cap on compensation as defined in the glossary.